openhwgroup/cva6/docs/README.md

 # run jekyll with dependencies
 bundle exec jekyll serve
 ```
+and then open URL which list in the `Server address` entry.
 ## Jekyll Doc Theme License

 Released under [the MIT license](LICENSE).